 The Missouri Elderly and Handicapped Transportation Assistance Program provides state financial assistance for nonprofit organizations offering transportation services to seniors and people with disabilities at below-cost rates.
-The program has more than 190 grantees that provide approximately 4.6 million trips annually.
+The program has more than 190 grantees that provide approximately 4.8 million trips annually.

-Thirty-one small urban and rural general public transit systems receive financial and technical support from the department.
-These systems have an aggregate operating budget of \$18 million, provide more than three million trips, and travel 10 million vehicle miles per year.
-The entire state of Missouri is covered by these systems.
+Twenty-eight small urban and rural general public transit systems receive financial and technical support from the department.
+These systems have an aggregate operating budget of \$18 million, provide more than three million trips, and travel ten million vehicle miles per year.
+The entire state of Missouri is covered by these sys-